This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Importance of Prey Size

-A prey that’s slightly wider than your snake’s body helps with smooth digestion and a healthy growth rate, while also reducing choking risks.
+A meal slightly wider than your snake’s girth helps facilitate smooth digestion and helps prevent digestive issues or regurgitation risks.

 Prey Types for Different Snake Species